Understanding Adversarial Machine Learning: Threats and Challenges

 Example: If an attacker secretly adds misleading data to a self-driving car’s training set, the car might misinterpret stop signs, causing accidents.
 Similarly, a cybersecurity AI tool using third-party software with hidden vulnerabilities could be hacked.
 Keeping every step of AI development secure is essential.

-5. The Limits of AI Defenses
+5. What Are the Fundamental Limits of AI Defenses?

 Even with advanced security techniques, AI models remain vulnerable to attacks.
 There may be fundamental reasons why AI can never be made 100% secure without limiting its capabilities.